Miccosukee Land Co-op

 The Miccosukee Land Cooperative (MLC) is a cohousing community (a kind of intentional community).
 It is located near Tallahassee, in northeastern Leon County, Florida.

 Administration

-The community consists of about 120 households and is governed by a "town council" consisting of representatives from six "neighborhoods" within the community, overseen by a “coordinator” who is elected by a vote of the community.
+The community consists of about 120 households and is governed by a "town council" consisting of representatives from seven "neighborhoods" within the community, overseen by a “coordinator” who is elected by a vote of the community.
 The defining documents of the Miccosukee Land Cooperative include the Articles of Incorporation, Bylaws, and Restrictive Covenants.

 Land tenure

 The community includes homes owned by residents and a small number of rental homes.
 Membership in the community was originally limited to people whose names appear on deeds, but now includes long term residents who are not owners.
 Homesteads range in size from 1 acre to several acres each.

 Geography

 Over 90 acre are maintained as a nature preserve—the Common Land owned collectively by the entire membership.
 Both private and shared land is heavily restricted to maintain its natural state.